TZstatsADS/Fall2016-proj4-CHuang0-0/README.md

 (1) To avoid anything unfit for this problem in the nature of K Means, I also used Hierarchical Clustering, even different methods ("maximum"/"complete" instead of "eulidean" as in the K Means, "medium" instead of "mean" when aggregating").
 The results are similar to K Means, if not worse.
 Therefore, I can conclude that either features don't have a strong association with the lyrics, or clustering is not suitable for these sorts of problems, or there was something wrong with my features.

-+**Final Decision**
++ **Final Decision**

 Therefore, incorporating all of the abovementioned findings and results, I finally **decided to use the baseline model** I created.

-for more info on the final csv I submitted, please refer to [baseline/final prediction](https://github.com/TZstatsADS/Fall2016-proj4-CHuang0-0/blob/master/output/sample_submission_ch3129(only%20test).csv)
+For more information on the final csv I submitted, please refer to [baseline/final prediction](https://github.com/TZstatsADS/Fall2016-proj4-CHuang0-0/blob/master/output/sample_submission_ch3129(only%20test).csv)

 +################################ **Future Considerations and Concerns** ################################